-The Company's material financing arrangements contain customary covenants, including the maintenance of certain financial ratios, events of default and change of control provisions.
+The Company's material financing arrangements contain customary covenants, including the maintenance of certain financial ratios (subject to adjustment following the M&M Acquisition and certain other qualifying acquisitions, as set forth in the Credit Agreements), events of default and change of control provisions.
 Failure to comply with these covenants, or the occurrence of any other event of default, could result in acceleration of the borrowings and other financial obligations.
-The Company is in compliance with all of the covenants related to its debt agreements as of March 31, 2021.
+The Company is in compliance with all of the covenants related to its debt agreements as of March 31, 2022.

-9. Benefit Obligations
+8. Benefit Obligations